MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/vpn/always-on-vpn/deploy/vpn-deploy-server-infrastructure.md

 ---
 title: Configure the Server Infrastructure
-description: In this step, you install and configure the server-side components necessary to support the VPN, including configuring PKI to distribute the certificates used by users, the VPN server, and the NPS server; configuring RRAS to support IKEv2 connections; and configuring the NPS server to perform authorization for the VPN connections. ms.prod: windows-server-threshold ms.technology: networking-ras ms.topic: article
+description: In this step, you install and configure the server-side components necessary to support the VPN.
+The server-side components include configuring PKI to distribute the certificates used by users, the VPN server, and the NPS server.
+ms.prod: windows-server-threshold
+ms.technology: networking-ras
+ms.topic: article